Models of care toolkit

 Post-treatment models are commonly oncology-led, constrained in capacity and limited in their approach to culturally appropriate, holistic care for First Nations, Inuit and Métis peoples.
 With increasing cancer survivorship rates and limited access to specialist expertise, it is critical that healthcare system leaders find ways to increase the role of primary care teams9.

-Supporting unattached patients in the cancer system
+Supporting patients without a primary care provider in the cancer system

 Connected care models in the cancer system work best if patients have a primary care provider.
 In 2023, 20% of Canadians reported they did not have regular access to a family doctor or a nurse practitioner.10,11 That number is expected to grow significantly in the coming years.12